Higher-speed rail: United States

+This is the list of the current higher-speed intercity and long-distance trains.
+For the list of trains with a top speed 110 mph and above, see High-speed rail in the United States.

 Australia

-In 1999, the concept of Regional Fast Rail project was initiated by the State Government of Victoria with a goal to provide express higher-speed rail services between 4 main regional centres of Victoria (Geelong, Ballarat, Bendigo and the Latrobe Valley) and Melbourne.
+In 1999, the concept of Regional Fast Rail project was initiated by the government of Victoria with a goal to provide express higher-speed rail services between four main regional centres of Victoria (Geelong, Ballarat, Bendigo and the Latrobe Valley) and Melbourne.
 The initiative included a key component to upgrade rail infrastructure to have top speeds up to 160 km/h.
 The development phase of initiative was between 2000 and 2002.
 Finally, the services on four lines began between 2005 and 2006 with top speeds of 160 km/h using VLocity trains.
-Additionally, the services provided by Queensland Rail's Tilt Train, the Transwa Prospector and NSW Trainlink's XPT are considered higher-speed rail and all of those trains have a top service speed of 160 km/h (99–100 mph).
+Additionally, Queensland Rail's Tilt Train, the Prospector and NSW TrainLink's XPT all have a top service speed of 160 km/h (99–100 mph).

 The New South Wales XPT (short for Express Passenger Train) is the main long-distance passenger train operated by NSW TrainLink on regional railway services in New South Wales, Australia from Sydney to Dubbo, Grafton, and Casino as well as interstate destinations, Brisbane and Melbourne.
 The XPT is based on the British Rail designed High Speed Train and entered service in April 1982.
 It came to fruition in January 1978 when the Public Transport Commission invited tenders for 25 high-speed railcars similar to the Prospector railcars delivered by Comeng to the Western Australian Government Railways in 1971.
 Comeng's proposal for a train based on the InterCity 125 was announced as the successful bidder in October 1976.

 The Tilt Train is the name for two similar tilting train services, one electric and the other diesel, operated by Queensland Rail on the North Coast line from Brisbane to Rockhampton and Cairns.
 In May 1999 the Electric Tilt Train set an Australian train speed record of 210 km/h north of Bundaberg, a record that still stands.

 The Transwa WDA/WDB/WDC class are a class of railcars built by United Goninan, Broadmeadow for Transwa in 2004–05 to replace the WAGR WCA/WCE class railcars on the AvonLink and Prospector services in Australia.
 They are capable of high-speed operation.